SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: On-Device Implementation of the Social Interaction Detection System

 \subsection{Sensor Configuration and Data Collection}

 Audio was recorded at a sampling rate of 16~kHz, which balances audio quality and power consumption relative to higher sampling rates (e.g., 44.1~kHz).
 Audio was initially captured in PCM format and converted to WAV format for processing using FFmpegKit \footnote{https://github.com/arthenica/ffmpeg-kit}.
 This design enabled efficient buffering of audio data in memory, allowing the system to access the most recent 15-second segment without re-recording.
-This capability was necessary, for example, to determine whether a participant forgot to stop a manual recording after initiating it.
-Without buffering, the system would have required additional recording to recover the preceding audio segment, increasing resource usage.

 In addition to audio, we collected heart rate, photoplethysmography (PPG), ambient light, step count, battery status, accelerometer, and gravity sensor data.
 As described in Section~\ref{algo_interaction_section}, we used the same data collection window across modalities, configuring a 16-second sensing interval with an intended duration of 15 seconds.
 For clarity, we refer to this window as 15 seconds throughout the paper, with the understanding that it corresponds to approximately 16 seconds of data.